Your Deepest Thoughts in the Open: The Danger of Brain-Computer Interfaces

 On the other hand, what feeds the technology that allows digital intelligence is our data.
 And whether we give it away for free or for a few bucks, we’re still summoning the demon.
 In the end, history repeats itself and you can sense what this race for hacking the human brain is about.

-So we can do two things here: (1) We do nothing and hope for the best, or (2) We prepare for the worse and make sure we come up with a way to recognize data as our personal property, and that companies can’t trick us to exchange it for a few cheap dopamine hits.
+So we can do two things here: (1) We do nothing and hope for the best, or (2) We prepare for the worst and make sure we come up with a way to recognize data as our personal property, and that companies can’t trick us to exchange it for a few cheap dopamine hits.

 And when I say data, I don’t just mean some digital footprint you leave on the Internet.
 Your personal data is everything about you: knowledge, skills, decision making process, your own biases, everything.
 All of them give you value as a human being.
 And right now things are starting to get out of hand with biometric data.